 The required information is logically weaker than Einstein's assumption of constancy of the speed of light.
 This is the postulate of isotropy of light speed, which states that the velocity of light is always identical in all directions, no matter the state of the emitter.
 By adding this postulate to the principle of relativity and the space-time symmetries, one recovers the Lorentz transformations together with their physical underpinnings.

-This shows that the essence of the second postulate lies in providing us with a phenomenon that propagates with identical speeds in opposite directions.
-This function, however trivial, contingent or specific it might seem initially, turns out to be crucial to the physical content of the theory.
+This shows that, given the postulate of isotropy - which eliminates the freedom of choice of $\epsilon$ - the core of the second postulate lies in providing us with a phenomenon that propagates with identical speeds in opposite directions.
+This function, however trivial, contingent or specific it might seem, turns out to be crucial to the physical content of the theory.